Wisconsin's 15th Senate district

-The 15th Senate District of Wisconsin is one of 33 districts in the Wisconsin State Senate.
-Located in southern Wisconsin, the district comprises western Rock County, parts of eastern and northern Green County, and southeast Dane County.
-It includes the cities of Janesville, Brodhead, Edgerton, Evansville, and Stoughton, as well as the western half of the city of Beloit.
+The 15th Senate district of Wisconsin is one of 33 districts in the Wisconsin Senate.
+Located in southern Wisconsin, the district comprises most of Rock County and parts of northwest Walworth County and southern Jefferson County.
+It includes the cities of Janesville, Beloit, Edgerton, Evansville, Milton, and Whitewater.

 Current elected officials

 Mark Spreitzer is the senator representing the 15th district since January 2023.
 He previously served in the State Assembly, representing the 45th Assembly district from 2015 to 2023.

 Each Wisconsin State Senate district is composed of three Wisconsin State Assembly districts.
 The 15th Senate district comprises the 43rd, 44th, and 45th Assembly districts.
 The current representatives of those districts are: